alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 - [Storytelling 101: Writing Tips for Academics](https://greatresearch.org/2013/10/11/storytelling-101-writing-tips-for-academics/) by Nick Feamster.
 - [How to Write a Great Research Paper](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/) by Simon Peyton Jones.
+  - **Writing papers is a primary mechanism for doing research (not just for reporting it)** So let's try to write while doing research!!
 - [The Craft of Research, Fourth Edition](https://press.uchicago.edu/ucp/books/book/chicago/C/bo23521678.html)(You can download it from the [Library genesis](https://libgen.is)

 ## Presentation

 - [How to give a great research talk](https://www.microsoft.com/en-us/research/academic-program/give-great-research-talk/) by Simon Peyton Jones
+  - I think I will read the slides every time when I need to prepare for a talk!.
+It's an **Amazing talk** about how to give a great talk.
 - [How to give a technical presentation](https://homes.cs.washington.edu/~mernst/advice/giving-talk.html) by Mike Ernst
 - [Creating an effective poster](https://docs.google.com/document/d/1gkUWgYMQ37kJ-Bu4wmcEi7x30ZEnmRw99ZMSUhZcQtI/edit) by John Wilkes
 - [How to speak](https://www.youtube.com/watch?v=Unzc731iCUY) by Patrick Winston